ImperialCollegeLondon/virtual_ecosystem/docs/source/virtual_ecosystem/implementation/hydrology_implementation.md

 current state depends only on the previous state, not on the full history.
 This is known as the *Markov property*.

-In this case, rainfall occurrence is modeled as a two-state Markov chain:

-- wet day (1)
-- dry day (0)

 Let $S_t$ be the rainfall state on day $t$:

 $$